STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

     #'
     #' You know then problem: You're in your office writing R code and
     #' suddenly have the urge to check whether your NHL team has a game today.
-    #' Before you know it you just wasted 15 minutes browsing the lastest
+    #' Before you know it you just wasted 15 minutes browsing the saltest
     #' news on your favorite hockey webpage.
     #' Suffer no more!
 You can now ask R directly, without tempting yourself
     #' by firing up your web browser.